 Beef and Mushroom Empanadas

-Beef and Mushroom Empanadas.
-Baked, not fried, with light and flaky pastry and a ground beef and mushroom filling.
+Featured here are my Beef and Mushroom Empanadas which are baked, not fried and are made with a light and flaky pastry that is filled with ground beef and mushroom.
 They make a delicious snack, appetizer or part of a main dish, brought to the next level with a chimichurri dipping sauce.

 Empanadas are very versatile because they can be made with a range of fillings, from savory to sweet.
-These empanadas are made with ground beef and mushrooms.
-I love this filling and by adding the mushrooms, you get an extra serving of vegetables as well as extra vitamins like B & D, antioxidants and potassium.
+This empanada filling is made with ground beef and mushrooms with flavor enhancing herbs, tomatoes, onions, carrots and chopped green olives.

-Yes.
-You can freeze them before or after baking.
+They freeze really well.
+You can freeze them before baking or after.

 If you’ve tried these Beef and Mushroom Empanadas or any other recipe on the blog then don’t forget to rate the recipe and let me know how they turned out in the comments below.
 I love to hear from my readers!